Thriving in a Health Attention Economy: Health from First Principles

 Presence over Teaching Mode

-It’s not happenstance that the opposite is often the norm.
-These opposites are exactly the type of anti-principles we may find ourselves swimming in if we’re not clear on where we stand.
-The current pulls ever stronger through unprecedented pharmaceutical funding, practitioner flooding, mega-influencers, and ubiquitous AI automation.
+It’s no accident that the opposite is often the norm.
+These anti-principles are exactly what we find ourselves swimming in without a clear stance.
+The current pulls stronger every year through unprecedented pharmaceutical funding, practitioner flooding, mega-influencers, and ubiquitous AI automation.

 First, it gives immediate context.
-Do this, not that.
+Do this as the default, not that.

 Second, it’s a heuristic for evaluation.
 When choosing a modality, practitioner, or approach, ask: does this prioritize the principle or the anti-principle?
 Self-verification or expert dependency?
 Body signals or tracking obsession?
 That question cuts through marketing and reveals what you’re actually signing up for.

 Third, the anti-principles aren’t wrong.
 I use expert advice, track metrics, manage symptoms when needed.
-The difference is I do it consciously, strategically, temporarily.
+The difference is I try to employ them consciously, strategically, temporarily.
 The principles on the left are the default.
 The ones on the right get used sparingly, with purpose and an exit plan.

 The point isn’t purity.
 It’s knowing which tool to reach for first.